-Multiple Sclerosis (MS) Treatment
+Multiple Sclerosis (MS) – Diagnosis, Symptoms, and Treatment

 What is Multiple Sclerosis (MS)?

 Multiple sclerosis (MS) is a disorder characterized by neurologic deficits scattered in space and time.
 It is an autoimmune disease in which the body attacks normal nerve tissue in the brain and spinal cord.
-These brain and spinal cord lesions can produce debilitating symptoms that can resemble stroke – such as loss of vision and paralysis.
+These brain and spinal cord lesions can produce debilitating symptoms that resemble a stroke – such as loss of vision and paralysis.
 Symptoms tend to occur in flares that relapse and remit.

-What causes Multiple Sclerosis (MS)?
+What Causes Multiple Sclerosis (MS)?

 Multiple sclerosis is an autoimmune disease - this means that the body’s immune system attacks body organs and tissues inappropriately.
 Our nerves are made up of three major parts: the nerve cell body, the axon, and the dendrite (the end of the nerve).
 The axon is responsible for how fast a nerve can send its signal.
 Nerve axons in the brain and spinal cord contain an insulating material called myelin, which helps speed up nerve signals even faster.